lightfulhelps/ray/README.md

 To stop using the linked version you can use [yarn unlink](https://classic.yarnpkg.com/en/docs/cli/unlink).

+### Using Ray

+The components and icons can be viewed using the `storybook` packaged.
+There is a script you can run to get it working locally:
+`nvm use 12.19.1`
+`yarn storybook`

+It is also hosted on AWS Amplify which automatically deploys new builds, so you can check the storybook on there as well.

+There is also a Ray Design System in Figma.
+Ask for the link.

+### Finding Ray CSS classes

+In Chrome:
+Inspect > Elements > Styles

+There's a `Filter` field, click the `.cls` button next to it, a new field will show beneath called `Add new class`.

+Type in that field and it should bring up matching searches.

 ## Releases

 Releases are handled by [np](https://github.com/sindresorhus/np) which provides and interactive UI for generating releases, safe-guarding against various mistakes and improving consistency in releases.